Tax Court Lawyers in Kingston

 Tax courts in America handle the vast majority of legal issues that concern federal tax obligations of a person or other legal entity, such as a corporation.
 There are several procedural rules that are meant to funnel tax issues into tax courts, without strictly requiring them to be heard there.
 For example, only tax courts can hear tax cases where the tax in question has not yet been paid.
 The courts of general jurisdiction - known as the U.S. District Court - can also hear tax cases, but they can only hear tax cases if the disputed tax bill has already been paid.

-Claims dealing with tax law can come from any disagreement that has to do with one's duty to pay taxes in Kingston, Rhode Island.
+Claims dealing with tax law can come from any disagreement that has to do with one's duty to pay taxes in Kingston, New York.
 This usually happens when the state or federal tax authorities allege that someone has failed to pay their taxes, and therefore owes the government money.
 If the taxpayer disagrees, a tax court has to resolve the issue.

 Tax courts in the United States are presided over by judges who are appointed by the President.
 Unlike most other federal judges, who serve for life, judges on the U.S. Tax Court serve 15 year terms.
 However, they can serve an unlimited number of these terms, and if they do their jobs competently, they are almost always re-appointed when their terms are up, meaning that the vast majority of them effectively serve for life.

-Most often, when the IRS sends a Kingston, Rhode Island resident a "notice of deficiency," which alleges that they owe back taxes, the taxpayer has 90 days to go to tax court, and file a claim in tax court to fight this allegation.
-If you don't file this claim within the allotted time, you can lose your right to dispute the tax bill in question, in any forum, permanently.
+Typically, when the IRS sends a taxpayer in Kingston, New York a notice of deficiency, indicating that they owe back taxes, the taxpayer has 90 days to file a claim in federal tax court to dispute this notice.
+If a claim is not filed in a timely manner, the taxpayer could lose his or her right to contest the tax bill at issue.

-Do I Need a Kingston, Rhode Island Tax Attorney?
+Do I Need a Kingston, New York Tax Attorney?